-In support of the Modern Slavery Act, the Sustainable Development Goals (SDGs) and, more generally, global efforts to improve human rights and the communities we serve, NIBC undertook a number of actions during 2017:
+In support of the Modern Slavery Act, the Sustainable Development Goals (SDGs) and, more generally, global efforts to improve human rights and the communities we serve, NIBC undertook a number of actions during 2018.

-- We reviewed and updated our Code of Conduct.
-All staff received training and guidance on the updated policy; - We reviewed and updated our whistle-blowing policy and procedure.
-All staff received training on the updated policy; - Due diligence for sustainability risks (including human rights risks) was completed for 100% of new corporate loans in 2017 in accordance with our policies and procedures; - We reviewed all of our sustainability policies, updating a number of them;
+- We reviewed and updated the guidance for our Code of Conduct.
+All staff received mandatory training and guidance on this policy; - All staff took part in a mandatory e-learning on NIBC's compliance policies; - Due diligence for sustainability risks (including human rights risks) was completed for 100% of new corporate loans in 2018 in accordance with our policies and procedures; - We reviewed all of our sustainability policies, updating a number of them;

-- We engaged in numerous formal and informal dialogues with a wide range of stakeholders on human rights issues such as modern slavery; - We continued our involvement and knowledge sharing in the IMVO/SER Dutch Banking Sector agreement - a commitment to ensure human rights protections.
+- We engaged in numerous formal and informal dialogues with a wide range of stakeholders on human rights issues such as modern slavery; - We continued our involvement and knowledge sharing in IRBC Dutch Banking Sector agreement - a commitment to ensure human rights protections.

-Although no instances of modern slavery, human trafficking or other salient human rights violations were reported for NIBC's financings, operations, or supply chain in 2017, we continue to be alert to this possibility.
+Although no instances of modern slavery, human trafficking or other salient severe human rights violations were reported in relation to NIBC's financings, operations, or supply chain in 2018, we continue to be alert to this possibility.